drepper/combinatorial/README.md

 The handling of the `M` combinator (Mockingbird) and related once is *anything* but good.
 The recursive nature needs to be handled differently.
 At least the current implementation does not spiral out of control, most of the time.

-Additionally, the scanners requires that variables are represented by lowercase letters.
+Additionally, the scanner requires that variables are represented by lowercase letters.
 This is also and arbitrary choice but seems to be commonly used.
-This limits the number of variables to 26, of cource.
+This limits the number of variables to 26, of course.
 It is easy enough to extend, just modify the `VARIABLE_NAMES` string in the sources.
 There should be no overlap with the characters used in combinators.

 Note that free variables limit the number of variables used throughout the expression further.
 The names must be unique